slrondonm/wordpress-base-plugin/README.md

 # WordPress Plugin Base

-This Repositorie as a plugin boilerplate for WordPress.
+This Repositorie as a plugin boilerplate for WordPress